svaksha/Julia.jl/Resources.md

 + SciPy-2014 :: [Julia tutorial](https://www.youtube.com/watch?v=vWkgEddb4-A) at SciPy by @dpsanders with the [IJulia notebooks, aka Jupyter](https://github.com/dpsanders/scipy_2014_julia).
 + 2013 StrangeLoop conference video: Zach Allaun shows how to build a [functional and persistent vector, hash map, and set in Julia on top of the same data structure, and how to optimize the code for performance](http://www.infoq.com/presentations/julia-vectors-maps-sets).
 + [ACM-SPLASH-2013](https://github.com/ViralBShah/julia-presentations/tree/master/SPLASH-2013) :: Stefan, Jeff, and Viral's talk.
-+ [2013 StrangeLoop]((http://nbviewer.ipython.org/b8fe9dbb36c1427b9f22)) :: Stefan Karpinski's talk notes on "The Design Impact of Multiple Dispatch".
++ [2013 StrangeLoop]((http://nbviewer.ipython.org/b8fe9dbb36c1427b9f22)) :: Stefan Karpinski's talk notes on _The Design Impact of Multiple Dispatch_.

 ----